19 must-have customer segments for e-commerce and how to create them – Part II

 To begin automating your occasion-based marketing campaigns for daily events, first go to the Automate page.
 Then, create a new rule and select Date > Time of day as the condition.
 As the action, choose the Personalize page and select a webpage to customize.

 This way, you can customize your website for the visitors based on different times of the day.
-To learn more about occasion-based marketing and its great potential to grow your business, read this ultimate guide.
+Read our ultimate guide to learn more about occasion-based marketing and its great potential to grow your business.